 - Check-in at the Astotin Lake Campground Kiosk upon arrival

-If you arrive after the campground kiosk is closed, please follow the self-registration procedures posted on the Astotin Lake Campground kiosk bulletin board.
+If arriving after the campground kiosk is closed, please follow the self-registration procedures posted on the Astotin Lake Campground kiosk bulletin board.

 - For incidents involving wildlife call Parks Canada Dispatch 1-877-852-3100.
 Response times may vary